 To determine the changes you need to make, review your top 10 or 20 best- and worst-selling items, and make inventory corrections for the coming year.
 Which items did you overstock?
 Reduce your orders the next time around so that you have room for your top performers.

 Such a strategy will improve your inventory turns ratio, which also improves profitability if you’re margins are strong.
-Use strong inventory management techniques and you will see positive returns.
+Use strong inventory management techniques and tools such as an automated inventory system and you will see positive returns.

 Use Marketing Campaigns to Boost Sales During Slow Periods